Sarah Featon

-Sarah Ann Featon (née Porter, 1848 – 28 April 1927) was an accomplished botanical artist from New Zealand.
+Sarah Ann Featon (née Porter, c.
+1848 – 28 April 1927) was a botanical artist from New Zealand.

 Early life

 There are few records of Featon's early life.
 She was of English origin, born to Henry William Porter, a "gentleman of independent means", in 1848, probably in London.
 It is unclear when she arrived in New Zealand but she is recorded as having married Edward Featon at St Paul's, Auckland in 1870.
 In 1875 Featon and her husband moved to Gisborne, as Edward had been appointed as the area's first District Land Officer.

 Published work

 During this time Featon and her husband began work on their seminal work The Art Album of New Zealand Flora.
 Featon painted the watercolours for the plates while her husband wrote the text.
 The Featons set out to produce their album to debunk the widely held belief that there were no flowers in New Zealand.